syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 {% endtabs %}

 >**NOTE**
-•	The `Id` should be a recurrence pattern appointment object.
+•	The `RecurrenceId` should be a recurrence pattern appointment Id .
 •   The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
 •	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
 •	The `ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.